Why Do Dogs Love Cheese So Much? Here’s What You Should Know

 Seasoned Cheeses

 Nowadays there are plenty of cheeses that contain a multitude of spices, seasonings, and herbs.
-But many of these additions are actually toxic to dogs!
+But many of these additions are toxic to dogs!
 For example, garlic and chives can be very harmful to dogs and can even cause some severe health problems.
 Always check the ingredients in your cheese!
 When in doubt, just don’t share- no matter how hard it is.

 Guidelines For Feeding Cheese To Your Furry Friend

 So we understand why dogs love cheese, and which types to avoid.
-Now, let’s find out how much is too much cheese for dogs?
-Well, often this depends on your dog’s individual tolerance for lactose.
+Now, let’s find out how much is too much cheese for dogs.
+Well, often this depends on your dog’s tolerance for lactose.
 Some dogs have stomachs of steel and seem to be unphased by almost any amount.
 The addictive properties of cheese that is the reason why dogs love cheese so much can be problematic for other dogs as they can’t handle any portion of cheese without upsetting their stomachs!

 It’s also a good idea to stick to low-fat varieties of cheese.
 High-fat cheeses will often lead to you feeding your dog more calories than they need.
-And this can put them at risk for developing obesity and other health problems later on.
+And this can put them at risk of developing obesity and other health problems later on.

 As a general rule, if you’re going to give your pup a bite of cheese, start with small amounts.
 Many vets recommend that any food separate from your dog’s regular meal shouldn’t account for more than 10% of their daily calorie intake.
 So if your dog’s a fiend for cheese, keep in mind that moderation is key!